lawrenceadams/qmortality_python/README.md

 # QMortality Python

-QMortality®-2017 re-written in python.
+[QMortality®-2017](https://qmortality.org) algorithm re-written in python.

-The orginial QMortality®-2017 algorithm is written in C, and is availabel [here](https://qmortality.org/src.php).
+The orginial QMortality®-2017 algorithm is written in C, and is available on the [website here](https://qmortality.org/src.php), as well as in [`qmortality.c`](./qmortality.c) in this repository.

+Please note that this is a re-implementation of the algorithm, and although the output of both the original and this implementation should be the same (testing of such is performed in [`tests/test_qmort.py`](./tests/test_qmort.py)), there is no guarantee that this is the case.
+Please see the additional terms below.

 ## Additional Terms
 ```